lfabbri98/JAMK-simulator/README.md

 ## Dependencies

-To work, this program requires the following packages:

-- numpy

-- matplotlib

-- scipy
+Dependencies for this program can be found in file *dependencies.txt*.

 ## Usage